thescouser89/build-finder/README.md

 distribution, including the number and percentage of builds and artifacts built from source.
 Note that the total number of artifacts includes *not-found* artifacts.
-If you wish to exclude these not-found artifacts, use the `--excludes` option with the appropriate pattern(s).
+If you wish to exclude these not-found artifacts, use the `--excludes` option with the appropriate regular-expression pattern(s).

 ### Products Report